Notion MCP Server

 Workspace Access:

 You can share entire workspace sections by connecting the integration at the top-level page.
+For read-only access, only enable "Read content" in integration capabilities.

-3. Configure MCP Server
+3. Configure MCP Client

 Common Use Cases